11.02 How can I use handwriting or draw sketches in LabArchives

 On most touch-screen devices, you can select a handwriting-compatible keyboard.
 These handwriting keyboards will allow you to enter text using a stylus or your finger and will automatically convert the handwriting into machine-readable text.
 This will allow you to select a certain field in LabArchives (rich text, Office document, page name, etc.) and have the handwriting directly converted into text.

 Some researchers use simple stylus tools that work just like a mouse or your finger on a touchscreen.
-There are also many “E ink” or “smartpen” hardware solutions (livescribe, rocketbook, Wacom, etc.).
-For most of these tools, you can export to a common file format (pdf, txt, word document, etc.) and upload the file to LabArchives.
+There are also many “E ink” or “smartpen” hardware solutions (livescribe, rocketbook, Wacom, etc.) For most of these tools, you can export to a common file format (pdf, txt, word document, etc.) and then upload the file to LabArchives.
 If the hardware works with a mobile device, you may be able to send the file to LabArchives using the share option or send the file to your LabArchives inbox.
-For more information on the inbox, click here
+For more information on the inbox, click here.

 Note: Not all handwriting to text applications work on a browser.
 To learn more about some of the options available for you, contact your local IT department or device manufacturer.